Montana-Media-Arts/webDesignFall2024/_docs/topic-10/07-alignment/01-page.md

 <div class="divider-heading"></div>

-Alignment properties allows developers to specify how text should be positioned within an element.
+Alignment properties allow developers to specify how text should be positioned within an element.

 The **text alignment** property (`text-align: `) specifies horizontal placement of text in an element.